Increasing capacity of the trade unions in the Czech Republic

 The membership level of Czech trade unions is steadily decreasing.
 These are still focusing mostly on representing employees working full time on the basis of employment contract, although the number of employees working under other types of contracts with lower labour legislative protection is increasing.

-Main activities are:
+Main activities included:

 - surveys among existing and potential trade union members